What is The Bond Market?

 Bonds are a type of fixed-income security that is issued by corporations, governments and supranational entities to raise money.
 Bonds can be thought of as loans made by investors who lend the issuer money in exchange for a promise from the issuer to repay the loan at some future date, along with interest payments at regular intervals.
-The bond’s term will determine how long it will take for you to receive your investment back (the amount you originally invested).
+The bond’s term will determine how long it will take for you to receive your investment back.

 What are government bonds?

-Government bonds are a type of instrument issued by a government that borrows money from the public, usually to fund expenditures.
+Government bonds are a type of instrument issued by a government that borrows money from the public.
+It is usually to fund expenditures.

 What are corporate bonds?

-Corporate bonds are debt instruments used for borrowing funds from investors in order to finance business operations or other capital needs.
+Corporate bonds are debt instruments used for borrowing funds from investors in order to finance business operations.

 What is the bond face value?

-The bond face value is the amount of money the company will repay to an investor who holds it until maturity.
+The bond face value is the amount of money the company will repay to an investor at maturity.

 What are bonds rated?